 We want the majority of our carbs to come from complex carbs, but we can also enjoy simple carbs (especially fruit!).
 One way to slow the blood sugar spike that comes with simple carbs is to pair them with a fat, protein, and/or fiber source.
 For example, pairing an apple with peanut butter, or pairing white rice (like Success Boil-in-Bag White Rice) with olive oil and beans.

 What are Refined Carbs?

 Refined carbs are similar to simple carbs.
 However, these carbs have been processed and do not contain much fiber or many nutrients like protein, vitamins, or minerals.
 Refined carbs are white flour products, white pasta, white rice, and some breakfast cereals.

-However, refined carbs are different from simple carbs because while fruit is a simple carb, it is not a refined carb as it contains fiber, vitamins and nutrients.
+However, refined carbs are different from simple carbs.
+For example, fruit is a simple carb, but it is not a refined carb as it contains fiber, vitamins and nutrients.